Devp00l/ceph-dev-docker/README.md

       /bin/bash

 Lets walk through some of the flags from the above command:
-- `-d`: runs the container shell in detach mode
  - `<pathToCCacheDir>`: the directory where ccache will store its data
  - `--name`: custom name for the container, this can be used for managing the container